rulewis/journey-optimizer.en/help/using/event/about-creating.md

     >[!NOTE]
     >
     >Make sure that you have added the "orchestration" mixin to the XDM schema.
-This will ensure that your schema contains all the required information to work with [!DNL Customer Journey Management].
+This will ensure that your schema contains all the required information to work with [!DNL Journey Optimizer].

     ![](../assets/journey9.png)